probcomp/Gen.jl/docs/src/ref/choice_maps.md

 ```
 Note that none of these methods mutate the choice map.

-Choice maps also provide `Base.isempty`, which tests of there are no random
-choices in the choice map, and `Base.merge`, which takes two choice maps, and
+Choice maps also implement:

+- `Base.isempty`, which tests of there are no random choices in the choice map

-returns a new choice map containing all random choices in either choice map.
+- `Base.merge`, which takes two choice maps, and returns a new choice map containing all random choices in either choice map.
+It is an error if the choice maps both have values at the same address, or if one choice map has a value at an address that is the prefix of the address of a value in the other choice map.

-It is an error if the choice maps both have values at the same address, or if
+- `==`, which tests if two choice maps have the same addresses and values at those addresses.
-one choice map has a value at an address that is the prefix of the address of a
-value in the other choice map.

 ## Mutable Choice Maps